How to track where your plane is before your flight

 Knowing where your plane is coming from (including its current location) should help you better understand the status of the delay.

-FlightAware is one of my go-to apps for tracking individual flights (although FlightRadar24 is better for getting your AvGeek on exploring flights around the world), and it offers a nifty feature to see where the plane assigned to that route currently is.
+FlightAware is one of my go-to apps for tracking individual flights (although Flightradar24 is better for AvGeek purposes, such as exploring flights worldwide), and it offers a nifty feature to see where the plane assigned to that route is currently.
 If you visit FlightAware.com or download the app and enter your flight number, you can try this yourself on the flight tracking page.

 You’ll land on another flight tracking page, but this time with the route your plane is flying before the one you’re scheduled to be on.

 Like FlightAware, some airlines let travellers track inbound flights on their websites and apps, too.
 Usually, you’ll find a link that states “incoming flight” or, “where is this aircraft coming from?”
 Some airlines require you to be booked on the flight to receive this information.